Kuwohi

-Clingmans Dome is a mountain in the Great Smoky Mountains of Tennessee and North Carolina in the southeastern United States.
-Its name in Cherokee is Kuwahi or Kuwohi (ᎫᏩᎯ or ᎫᏬᎯ), meaning "mulberry place."
+Kuwohi (ᎫᏩᎯ, also known as Clingmans Dome, its former official name) is a mountain in the Great Smoky Mountains of Tennessee and North Carolina in the Southeastern United States.

 At an elevation of 6643 ft, it is the highest mountain in the Great Smoky Mountains National Park, the highest point in the state of Tennessee, and the highest point along the 2192 mi Appalachian Trail.
-It is also the third highest point in mainland Eastern North America, after Mount Mitchell (6684 ft) and Mount Craig (6647 ft).
+It is also the third highest point in eastern mainland North America, after Mount Mitchell (6684 ft) and Mount Craig (6647 ft).

 Description

-Clingmans Dome has two subpeaks: 6560 ft Mount Buckley to the west and 6400 ft Mount Love to the east.
-The headwaters of several substantial streams are located on the slopes of Clingmans Dome, namely Little River on the north slope, and Forney Creek and Noland Creek (both tributaries of the Tuckasegee River) on the south slope.
+Kuwohi has two subpeaks: 6560 ft Mount Buckley to the west; and 6400 ft Mount Love to the east.
+The headwaters of several substantial streams are located on the slopes of Kuwohi, including Little River on the north slope, and Forney Creek and Noland Creek, both of which are tributaries of the Tuckasegee River, on the south slope.
 The mountain is located entirely within the watershed of the Tennessee River.